© 2019 Rabel Betshmuel.

 EXHIBITIONS

-• So Close and Yet So Far (Si proche et pourtant si lointain) Art Exhibition, The French Institute in Erbil, IQ.,
+• So Close and Yet So Far (Si proche et pourtant si lointain) Art Exhibition, The French Institute in Erbil, Iraq,

 January 2021